alegradi/linux_cheat_sheets/kubernetes/application_lifecycle_management.md

 # Application Lifecycle Management

+## Application updates

-kubectl rollout status deployment/myapp-deployment  (to check status of an upgrade) kubectl rollout undo deployment/myapp-deployment  (to undo an upgrade and roll back to previous state)
+kubectl rollout status deployment/myapp-deployment  (to check upgrade status of a deployment)
+kubectl rollout undo deployment/myapp-deployment  (to undo an upgrade and roll back to previous state)

 ## Commands and args
 Anything you would specify as an argument in `docker run` should go to: